FILM PRESERVATION CENTER

 Institutions that can demonstrate they meet MoMA’s basic requirements for print loans may be permitted to borrow prints from the collection for limited exhibition.
 Please download the Policies and Procedures, Print Request Form, and Venue Report Form, and submit them, along with any other loan queries, to email@example.com.

 The Celeste Bartos Film Preservation Center is not open to the general public.
 For inquiries concerning the Preservation Center please email Katie Trainor at Katie_Trainor@moma.org.

-A list of film collection holdings are not available online.
+The catalog of film collection holdings is not available online.
 You must fill out the online form to see if a title is available for viewing.
-There is a partial list of Special Collections holdings available by following this link: http://www.moma.org/learn/resources/filmstudycenter.
+A partial list of Special Collections holdings is available.

 For more about the Film Study Center, see the FAQ.
 If you have further questions please call (212) 708-9602 or email firstname.lastname@example.org.